davidcao1337/Chip-Trade-Game/README.txt

 card.
 Collect a certain amount of cards and you win.
 While playing, you have access to various power-ups which have some interesting effects.
 This game of chance is simple on the surface, but has many intricate mechanics that gives this game its strategic depth.

+Note: This game currently a prototype being developed in Python.
+The final product will be developed in Swift for iOS.

 ----------------------------------------------------------------------------------